Support and FAQs

 • 6-month access to the assigned P101 course begins at the time the student first accesses the course.
 The assigned P101 course, course evaluation, and final exam must be completed within the 6-month time frame.

-• Free, one-year, member-at-large AORN membership begins with learner access of the first module.
+• Free, one-year, standard AORN membership begins with learner access of the first module.
 If the learner is already an AORN member, the free year will be added to the end of their current membership.

 Printable Handouts